Racopokemon/ImageSort/README.md

 * Moving the mouse to the top right corner in fullscreen exits fullscreen, until the mouse is moved back again
 * THE PROGRAM does not run anymore on java17, because javafx is not anymore part of the jdk.
 FIX THIS / port to java17!
   * (Probably not even that easy to implement)
-* Simple window with slideshow (inside the gallery which is also a window with a slideshow) that shows the usage, 3 slides with the hints or so
+* Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so
 * Better scrolling on touchpads!
 * Ctrl+left/right to first and last picture?
 And with shift skipping 10 ones?
 * ~~Youtube-like quick-jump with the number keys 0-9 (0 for the first, 5 kinda center, ...)~~
 * Ctrl delete for 'instant delete' which instantly moves it to system trash?
+  * I needed it again, doit!!
+  * This requires the java Desktop api, available from Java 9.
+  * Also, use the open javafx as single library so that modern java 17 people can still run this app
+  * ALSO use the desktop API to reveal in folder!
+  * On javafx 17, also find out if you get better filtering in the image view.
 * ~~Alt+Enter / F11 toggle fullscreen~~
 * UI
   * ~~Small images are stretched out to fit the window. _Master, stop this!_~~